Morgan-Bentley/COS-783-Final-Project/README.md

 ### Anomaly Detection Models Implemented:

 #### 1. Credit Card Fraud Detection
 - **Dataset:** The dataset consists of credit card transactions made by European cardholders in September 2007.
 Due to confidentiality issues, features are anonymized.
+This dataset is also not available as it is too big of a file.
+If needed go to the Dataset Source to download.
 - **Methodology:** This is an unsupervised learning problem where we utilized the Isolation Forest algorithm from the Scikit-Learn library in Python to detect anomalies (fraudulent transactions).
 - **Dataset Source:** [Credit Card Fraud Dataset](https://www.kaggle.com/code/samkirkiles/credit-card-fraud/data) (Kaggle)